Poverty affects health in Greece

 Regarding the cost, this has been raised in the last few decades significantly.
 The change is more apparent in poorer and middle families like mine.
 In the past almost all medications and medical tests were offered by the state for free or you simply had to pay a small amount of money for really expensive tests and drugs.
 This is not the case anymore.
 A large part of the cost of prescribed medicine is still covered by the state, but some drugs are really expensive.

 My family may still have the capability to afford them, but there are many people who don’t.
 And we are not talking about a luxury here, we are talking about really necessary medications that certain people cannot do without.
 But even middle class families with an income often experience problems.
 Our neighbors were unfortunate to have a member of their families with a serious chronic diseases and breast cancer, as well as the medications needed were really very expensive.
-Doctors suggesting a healthy diet plan that actually works is a bonus.
+Doctors suggesting a healthy meal plan that actually works is a bonus.

 First they gave all their saving the buy the needed drugs and then, since banks do not lend money in Greece anymore, the started borrowing money from relatives and even friends and neighbors to but the medications.